ostaphia/typescript-utils/README.md

-// todo haven't had the change to update this but I need to add my utils here
+// todo haven't had the chance to update this but I need to add my utils here